Construction Rating: | starstarstarstarstar |

 Flight:

-After t' usual static judging, me bucko, t' model was returned t' me for preppin' for that always important qualification flight.
+After t' usual static judging, t' model be returned t' me for preppin' for that always important qualification flight.
+Avast, me proud beauty!
 I had already pre-packed t' recovery system (twin 18" plastic parachutes) with t' recovery waddin' at home before I headed t' JSC.
-Begad!
-All I needed t' do was install t' five engines with t' QuickBurst Hot Shot igniters and four plastic afterburner nozzles.
+All I needed t' do be install t' five engines with t' QuickBurst Hot Shot igniters and four plastic afterburner nozzles.
+Ya scallywag!
 Blimey!
-Well, blow me down!
-T' model be ready t' go.
+T' model was ready t' go.

 What I liked about usin' t' QuickBurst Hot Shot is that they eliminated t' need for cluster clipwhips.
-Arrr!
+Ahoy!
 T' proper wires can just be twisted together so that only two microclips are needed.
 Aye aye!
 See me product review o' QuickBurst's Hot Shot here at EMRR for more details.

 I and several others gathered up all t' pieces we could find and within a few days I was able t' piece together t' broken pieces t' fully repair t' model.
 Avast!
 Now one can't even tell t' trial and tribulation this model went through!